grantstrotter/schedulizer/README.md

 - **Placing people**: drag a leader or participant from a drawer straight into a group (no day grid here — groups sit side-by-side since their night was already decided in the Schedule tool).
 Drag a group card by its title bar to reorder it on the board.
-  Availability is checked against the group's parsed day, same as the Schedule tool.
 - **Preference match**: each placed person shows a colored number badge for their current group's rank in their preferences — blue for a great match, shading through green, yellow, and orange down to red for a poor one (5th choice or worse, all sharing